 To the extent that the Internet continues to experience growth in the number of users and frequency of use by consumers resulting in increased bandwidth demands, we cannot assure you that the infrastructure for the Internet will be able to support the demands placed upon it.
 The Internet has experienced outages and delays as a result of damage to portions of its infrastructure.
 Outages or delays could adversely affect online sites, email and the level of traffic on the Internet.
 We also depend on Internet service providers that provide our clients and Internet users with access to the LivePerson services.
 In the past, users have experienced difficulties due to system failures unrelated to our service.
 In addition, the Internet could lose its viability due to delays in the adoption of new standards and protocols required to handle increased levels of Internet activity.
-Insufficient availability of telecommunications services to support the Internet also could result in slower response times and negatively impact use of the Internet generally, and our clients' sites (including the LivePerson pop-up dialogue windows) in particular.
-If the use of the Internet fails to grow or grows more slowly than expected, if the infrastructure for the Internet does not become a viable commercial marketplace, we may not maintain profitability and our business, results of operations and financial condition will suffer.
+Insufficient availability of telecommunications services to support the Internet also could result in slower response times and negatively impact use of the Internet generally, and our clients' sites (including the LivePerson dialogue windows) in particular.
+If the use of the Internet fails to grow or grows more slowly than expected, if the infrastructure for the Internet does not effectively support growth that may occur or if the Internet does not become a viable commercial marketplace, we may not maintain profitability and our business, results of operations and financial condition will suffer.